First National Bank

 Grand Reading Room

 Modeled after library reading rooms of the early 20th century, this room includes traditional library seating with custom-designed tables wired for modern computer usage.
-The Grand Reading Room is located on the third floor and is surrounded by the H&R Block Business & Career Center, Reference Collection, and Periodicals Collection.
+The Grand Reading Room is located on the third floor and is surrounded by the Community Reference Services, Reference Collection, and Periodicals Collection.
 Architectural features include a distinctive, 34-foot ceiling with skylight.

 Stanley H. Durwood Film Vault